The latest version of CSS, as of 2024

 - Positioned elements with

-create stacking contexts. - Stacking contexts are treated as isolated layers in the rendering process.
+z-indexcreate stacking contexts. - Stacking contexts are treated as isolated layers in the rendering process.

-values work only within their respective stacking context.
+z-indexvalues work only within their respective stacking context.

 A stacking context is a crucial concept in CSS that governs the z-order (stacking order) of elements when they overlap.
-Each stacking context is like a separate "layer" of elements, and elements inside one context will be layered according to their z-index
+Each stacking context is like a separate "layer" of elements, and elements inside one context will be layered according to their z-index relative to other elements within the same context.
+Here's when a stacking context is created:

-1. Root Element (<html>
+1. Root Element (<html>)

 -